 As with the first workshop, education was a key focus for participants, interestingly not just for the teens themselves, but their community as they expressed a desire for adults to also have access to education.
 The cow became an important symbol placed in the centre of the canvas to represent cultural identity and South Africa.
 Participants here also spoke of Gender Based Violence as well as the gang-based violence and criminality that takes place within the Walmer Township.
 Some of the teens were critical of the government (past and present) and produced satirical drawings.
 As with the first workshop, the canvas became an important representation of culture, community and identity.
 Participants wished to highlight some of the issues they experience within their township and political environment but wanted to ensure the positive aspects of their lives took precedence.

 During the workshops the team spoke to participants about what excites them, what they care about and what they think about art.
 Research Fellow Dr Carolyn Watt worked alongside Principal Investigator Dr Nicola Ashmore and Widening Participation consultant Dr Katie Reid to develop a flexible reflective sharing practice – offered both in the context of enabling workshop participation and to facilitate co-creation.
 Videographer, Joe Hague, filmed the workshops and discussions.
-Excerpts will be incorporated into two distinct documentary videos, one per each location.
-These videos will be shared with the collaborative organisations for their own use as well as published on this website.
+Excerpts have been incorporated into two distinct documentary videos, one per each location.
+These videos have been shared with the collaborative organisations for their own use as well as published below.

 This work was supported by the Arts and Humanities Research Council [grant number AH/W00612X/1].